PHARMACY BENEFIT COVERAGE GUIDELINE

 Medical Necessity Criteria for Medication Safety: Controlled Substances Utilization Service Program

-*This policy is managed through the Pharmacy benefit
+*This coverage is managed through the Pharmacy benefit.

 One-Provider restriction may be considered medically necessary when there is evidence of excessive use, misuse, non-medical use, or diversion of one or more controlled substances by a member, and when one or more attempts to contact and work with the member to establish a plan for appropriate management of controlled substances via case management, chemical dependency treatment, enrollment in a pain management program, or self-imposed restriction to one prescriber, have failed.

 When restricted to one-provider, a single provider will be identified for coverage of prescriptions of all controlled substances for the member.
 The pharmacy claims system will be locked to prevent coverage of prescriptions of controlled medications unless they are prescribed by that provider.

 The existence of any one or more of the following criteria or behaviors may be used to identify individuals who may be engaged in the excessive use, misuse, non-medical use, or diversion of controlled substances:

 Medical / Pharmacy policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.